You can always contact us in case your question isn’t addressed here.

 2) Apply power to the dock;

 3) Connect the dock to the PC with the supplied USB cable;

 4) Insert the scanner(s) in the dock and initiate comms from your application on the PC.

 Virtual Communication Port (VCP):

 Each postition in the dock where a scanner is inserted, the PC will create it’s own random VCP.
 Verify that the software on the PC side is able to handle this situation or else proper communication will fail.

-Our SPC-2-### covers (where ### denotes the color) are specifically designed for use in conjunction with our ‘SPC’ model docks, like the CMT-6SPC and the CMT-30SPC.
+SPC-2-### covers (where ### denotes the color) are specifically designed for use in conjunction with our ‘CMT-xSPC’ model docks, like the CMT-6SPC and the CMT-30SPC.

 By omitting the USB flap we ensure proper docking action, without the possibility of damaging the connectors on both dock- and scanner-side.

 SPF covers a designed for stand-alone operation, without the use of a dock.

-In this satuation the flap covering the USB connector of the scanner adds even better protection.
+In this situation the flap covering the USB connector of the scanner adds even better protection.

-The DOKKi covers are made from quality silicone materials and fit the scanner seamlessly, but is important to note the following;
+The DOKKi covers are made from high quality silicone materials and fit the scanner seamlessly.

 By removing the USB cover from the scanner dust and/or moist can penetrate the connector and opening(s) behind the USB cover more easily.
 It is also possible that the products’ IP rating has been altered too.